rseng/pdf-generator/README.md

 title This is the title of my paper
 ```

-Take a look at the variables and mapping example files in the [templates](templates) folder.
+Take a look at the variables and mapping example files in the [templates](templates) folder,
+and examples for GitHub actions in the [examples](examples) folder.

 ## Templates